Buchi1996/NCAA-march-madness-prediction/README.md

 # Tennis-Network
-A network created using the 2019 ATP tournament year, with the top 300 players as nodes and edges as matches played between each player.
+A network created using the 2019 ATP tournament year, with the top 300 players as nodes and edges as matches played between two players.
+This project we chose is a tennis network of the ATP(association of tennis players) world tour tournaments of a given season.
+The aim is to capture the interaction between players which would be captured by node degrees and edges.
+I formulated a graph where each node represents a tennis player, and an edge between two nodes indicates the match between the respective players, with each edge pointing from the loser to the winner.
+Data from ATP tour is publicly available at www.tennisabstract.com.
+The men’s data consist of ATP matches from 1985-2020.
+For this project, I limit myself to the 2019 data.
+There are about 396 players in the 2019 dataset.
+The network would illustrate all the tournaments played on the ATP tour for the calendar year of 2019.